Lumorti/gyroGlove/README.md

 }
 ```

-Run the ggmonitor executable ("ggmonitor.py") on your computer, which will create a ggmonitor window

-Then connect the Arduino via a USB cable and ggmonitor should detect it and start displaying data
+Run the ggmonitor executable ("ggmonitor.py") on your computer, which will create a ggmonitor window, then connect the Arduino via a USB cable and ggmonitor should detect it and start displaying data.
+If it doesn't detect it, try plugging it in before starting the program instead.